9_Rendering 3D Scenes

 method handles all other OpenGL settings.

-Here it sets the point size with glPointSize
+Here we set the point size with glPointSize

 and enables smooth points with glEnable